Tendrl/tendrl-ansible/README.md

     later when you need to expand cluster or make sure the configuration still holds).

-4)  Add optional ansible variables into the invenory file.
+4)  Add optional ansible variables into the inventory file.

     Based on Tendrl documentation and description in README files of tendrl-ansible roles, specify values for variables you like to tweak.